polymage-labs/mlirx/mlir/docs/HighPerfCodeGen.md

 [here](https://www.csa.iisc.ac.in/~udayb/slides/uday-polyhedral-opt.pdf) or the
 material on [polyhedral.info](https://polyhedral.info).
-In particular, the tiling and corresponding intra-tile loop orders used in the OpenBLAS/BLIS approach can be expressed as the following polyhedral schedule:
+In particular, the tiling and corresponding intra-tile loop orders used in the OpenBLAS/BLIS approach can be expressed as the following polyhedral schedule (a multi-dimensional affine map / transformation),

 ```
-(i, j, k) -> (j / N_C, k / K_C, i / M_C, j / N_R, i / M_R, k mod K_C, j mod N_R, i mod M_R)
+(i, j, k) -> (j / N_C, k / K_C, i / M_C, j / N_R, i / M_R, k mod K_C, j mod N_R, i mod M_R),
 ```
+where '/' is a floor division.
 The innermost two loops after applying the above schedule are meant to be fully unrolled leading to an M_R x N_R loop body.
 Ignoring the last level of tiling (for the L3 cache), this becomes:
 ```
 (i, j, k) -> (k / K_C, i / M_C, j / N_R, i / M_R, k mod K_C, j mod N_R, i mod M_R)
 ```

-The following from the BLIS works (source in caption) is a great illustration of its optimization strategy.
+The following figure from the BLIS works (source in caption) is a great illustration of its optimization strategy.

 <center> <img src="blis-gemm.png" alt="BLIS tiling" width="500"/> <br/>